• Skip to main content

 • In a large stock or canning pot, combine figs, sugar, lemon juice, lemon zest, ginger and 1 cup hot tap water

-• bring to a boil stirring frequently, if using whole fruit gently stir in order not to break fruit
+• bring to a boil stirring frequently, if using whole fruit gently stir in order not to break the fruit

-• fill sterilized jars with hot preserves leaving 1/4 inch head space and cover with clean tops and rims
+• fill sterilized jars with hot preserves leaving ¼ inch head space and cover with clean tops and rims

 • cook in a hot water bath for 15 minutes.

-• Follow links for detailed canning instruction.
+• Follow the links for detailed canning instructions.

 Open jars can be kept up to 3-4 weeks in the refrigerator.
-Spread a generous helping of fig preserves over a crusty French bread and savor the flavor!
+Spread a generous helping of fig preserves over crusty French bread and savor the flavor!

 Reader Interactions